mrkkrp/markkarpov.com/tutorial/exceptions.md

 percent x y = (x / y) * 100
 ```

 This does look conventional, but the `(/)` operator is not total!
-As we all
+As we know
-know well, one does not just divide by zero without certain consequences.
-So
+well, one does not just divide by zero.
+So the whole `percent` function has
-the whole `percent` function has a “morally wrong” type, or at least such a
+a “morally wrong” type, or at least a type that does not reflect an
-type that does not reflect an important part of `percent`'s semantics.
-We
+important part of `percent`'s semantics.
+We must note that it is still
-must note that it is still convenient to have `percent` in this form.
+convenient to have `percent` in this form.

 If we went with the approach of purists, we could end up writing programs
 like this: